Cluster operating system rolling upgrade

 - Cluster OS Rolling Upgrade of guest clusters using virtual hard disk (.vhdx file) as shared storage

 Cluster OS Rolling Upgrade is fully supported by System Center Virtual Machine Manager (SCVMM) 2016.
-If you are using SCVMM 2016, see Upgrading Windows Server 2012 R2 clusters to Windows Server 2016 in VMM for guidance on upgrading the clusters and automating the steps that are described in this document.
+If you are using SCVMM 2016, see Perform a rolling upgrade of a Hyper-V host cluster to Windows Server 2016 in VMM for guidance on upgrading the clusters and automating the steps that are described in this document.

 Complete the following requirements before you begin the Cluster OS Rolling Upgrade process: